Centerpin Fishing For Salmon: Guide Tips and Tricks

 Make sure you are using all the right stuff.
 Even using a bad line can cause all kinds of problems and affect your fishing success.

-One of the fundamentals of good Centerpin fishing for salmon is how you set up your rod, reel line, leader, and even how you put on your bait.
+One of the fundamentals is how you set up your rod, reel line, leader, and even how you put on your bait.

-Setting up your leader wrong can mean no fish at the end of the day even if you are good at the other 3 fundamentals.
+Setting up your leader wrong can mean no fish at the end of the day, even if you are good at the other three fundamentals.

 Also, using a reel that doesn’t work well or using an old line or a line that is too heavy will prevent you from catching fish.